Deloitte Citation Chaos

 AI Darwin Awards

-Nominee: Deloitte Australia for producing a government report containing citation errors so spectacular they raised immediate suspicions of AI involvement.
+Nominee: Deloitte Australia for producing a government report containing citation errors so spectacular they raised immediate suspicions of AI involvement, then admitting to using AI after initially declining to comment.

 Reported by: Australian Financial Review investigation into suspicious content in government contractor reports - August 25, 2025.